whatmakeart/whatmakeart.github.io/content/3d-modeling/blender/reflections-shadows-and-materials-for-fspy-compositing-blender.md

 In this example, the original brick alley photograph has already been perspective matched with fSpy.
 Simple wall and ground geometry lines up with the photo when viewed through the imported fSpy camera.

 The goal is to project the photograph onto that geometry, use it for reflections, create a shadow catcher, and then composite the final 3D render back over the original image.
+This workflow creates a simple pseudo-HDR environment from a single perspective-matched photograph.

+The camera-projected geometry provides reflections, the HDRI fills in missing environmental information, the shadow catcher creates contact with the ground, and Blender’s compositor places everything back over the original photograph.

+It is a fast way to create believable site-specific 3D mockups without modeling an entire environment.

 ### 1. Add the Photo to the Walls